-If device implementations include support for Bluetooth Low Energy, they:
+If device implementations include support for Bluetooth Low Energy (BLE), they:

-- [C-3-1] MUST declare the hardware feature android.hardware.bluetooth_le . - [C-3-2] MUST enable the GATT (generic attribute profile) based Bluetooth APIs as described in the SDK documentation and android.bluetooth. - [C-3-3] MUST report the correct value for BluetoothAdapter.isOffloadedFilteringSupported() to indicate whether the filtering logic for the ScanFilter API classes is implemented. - [C-3-4] MUST report the correct value for BluetoothAdapter.isMultipleAdvertisementSupported() to indicate whether Low Energy Advertising is supported. - SHOULD support offloading of the filtering logic to the bluetooth chipset when implementing the ScanFilter API. - SHOULD support offloading of the batched scanning to the bluetooth chipset. - SHOULD support multi advertisement with at least 4 slots. - [SR] STRONGLY RECOMMENDED to implement a Resolvable Private Address (RPA) timeout no longer than 15 minutes and rotate the address at timeout to protect user privacy.
+- [C-3-1] MUST declare the hardware feature android.hardware.bluetooth_le . - [C-3-2] MUST enable the GATT (generic attribute profile) based Bluetooth APIs as described in the SDK documentation and android.bluetooth. - [C-3-3] MUST report the correct value for BluetoothAdapter.isOffloadedFilteringSupported() to indicate whether the filtering logic for the ScanFilter API classes is implemented. - [C-3-4] MUST report the correct value for BluetoothAdapter.isMultipleAdvertisementSupported() to indicate whether Low Energy Advertising is supported. - [C-3-5] MUST implement a Resolvable Private Address (RPA) timeout no longer than 15 minutes and rotate the address at timeout to protect user privacy when device is actively using BLE for scanning or advertising.
+To prevent timing attacks, timeout intervals MUST also be randomized between 5 and 15 minutes. - SHOULD support offloading of the filtering logic to the bluetooth chipset when implementing the ScanFilter API. - SHOULD support offloading of the batched scanning to the bluetooth chipset. - SHOULD support multi advertisement with at least 4 slots.